Poinsettia Care - How Do You Take Care Of Poinsettias

 Pruning

-The best time to prune an outdoor poinsettia is in spring.
+The best time to prune outdoor poinsettia plants is in spring.
 Shaping it then will encourage the kind of growth you want for the season.
 Trim off any dead or broken branches and leaves.
 Trim branches back leaving a few leaves at the base.
 If you want a small, bushy poinsettia, trim branches aggressively.

 Problems, Pests & Diseases

-Root rot is one of the most common issues with poinsettia.
-Avoid it by ensuring the soil drains and by avoiding overwatering.
 Pests you might see on your poinsettia include mealybugs, whitefly, scale, and red spider mites.

 Poinsettia As A Houseplant

+Growing poinsettia as a houseplant is easy.
 Indoor poinsettia care begins with proper light, water, and temperature conditions.
 During the holidays, while in full bloom, they typically enjoy semi-cool, humid locations in bright, indirect light with plenty of moisture.

 Water poinsettia plants thoroughly, taking care not to drown them by ensuring adequate drainage is available.
 Likewise, avoid letting them sit in water-filled saucers, which can lead to root rot.
 Adding plants nearby can help increase humidity levels in dry rooms, as will humidifiers.